BabaYaGa74/blog-connect/README.md

 # College Project

-This is just for the contribution in github
+Lets contribute to github for the sake of contributing to it.